– Final Flight over Donegal and Mayo Marks Halfway Milestone for Tellus

 In 2017 alone the plane has flown a total of 46,346 km since ‘take off’ in April – a distance equivalent to flying from Dublin to San Francisco more than 5 times.

 Data collected from this year’s airborne survey will be added to existing survey maps to allow for county-wide geological insights and is due to be published in spring 2018.
 Previous phases of the Tellus survey across Ireland have prompted significant international interest in mineral exploration and provided information for more detailed radon risk maps by providing an up-to-date, comprehensive picture of the country’s geology.

 Minister for Natural Resources, Séan Kyne TD, commented:

-Geological Survey Ireland Director, Koen Verbruggen, added:
+Director of Geological Survey Ireland, Koen Verbruggen, added:

 “We’re delighted to reach this halfway milestone.
 Tellus continues to unearth significant discoveries in relation to the geological composition of Ireland – and as Donegal and Mayo are areas of internationally renowned geology, we are eagerly looking forward to the latest results.